Earth-and-Energy-Systems-Lab/pymedeas2/docs/docs.md

 \end{equation}
 ```

-When the PED\<\PES the abundance is always 1.
+When the PED$<$PES the abundance is always 1.
 The index i is the energy carrier: liquids, gases, solids, electricity and heat.
 Then, depending on the *sensitivity_to_scarcity_option* defined in the scenarios files, the perception of final energy scarcity of each fuel by economic sectors is obtained.
 This perception drives the fuel replacement and efficiency improvement.
 This perception of scarcity decreases on time depending on the *energy_scarcity_forgeting_time* defined also at the scenario files as the time in years that society takes to forget the percepticon of scarcity for economic sectors.

 #### Supply